hiyama341/ConStrain/README.rst

 Python platform, future repetitive tasks can be automated and thus increase the speed at which we engineer biology.

-Curious about how you can build easier and faster?
+Curious about how you can build strains easier and faster?
 Head over to our `Google Colab notebooks <https://github.com/hiyama341/ConStrain/tree/main/colab_notebooks>`__ and give it a try.

 Please cite our paper (link tba) if you've used ConStrain in a scientific publication.